artebin/git-sup/README.md

 ## Usage

 ~~~
-Usage: git-sup [OPTIONS] [GIT_PROJECT_FOLDER ...]
+Usage: $(basename ${BASH_SOURCE}) [OPTIONS]...
+[GIT_PROJECT_FOLDER...]
-Show status of GIT projects given in arguments or of all projects found
+Show statuses of Git repositories given in arguments or of all
-in the current directory when no argument is specified.
+repoitories found in the current directory when no argument specified.

+Options:
-  -f PERFORM_GIT_FETCH
+  -f	Perform git fetch.

 ~~~

 ## Example